Before you start

 Emerald Publishing Services Partnership

 Applied Computing and Informatics is published by Emerald Group Publishing on behalf of Saudi Computer Society, King Saud University, who owns the title.
-ACI is published under a platinum OA arrangement, in that all charges for publishing an OA article in the journal are funded by King Saud University.
+ACI is published under a diamond OA arrangement, in that all charges for publishing an OA article in the journal are funded by King Saud University.
 Therefore, there is no charge to the author.

 Previous issues of ACI can be found here: